rtaylor034/axbind_2/README.md

 Represents a [Map] and its name.

-*AxBind will ignore files within the map directory that are not valid toml, or do not contain an `axbind_map` key.*
+*AxBind will ignore (but will warn about) files within the map directory that are not valid toml, or do not contain an `axbind_map` key.*

 #### Checked Keys:
 | Key | Type | Description |